 conx.send(response.encode( conx.close()

-browser is using HTTP 1.0 to talk to it, it doesn’t send back any
+HTTP 1.0 to talk to it, it doesn’t send back any headers at all except

-, it doesn’t support
+, it doesn’t support TLS, and so on.
+Again:

-TLS, and so on.
-Again: this is a web browser book—it’ll do.
+this is a web browser book—it’ll do.

 Ilya Grigorik’s High Performance Browser Networking is an excellent deep dive into networking and how to optimize for it in a web application.
 There are things the client can do (make fewer requests, avoid polling, reuse connections) and things the server can do (compression, protocol support, sharing domains).

-So far all of this server code is “boilerplate”—any web application
+So far, all of this server code is “boilerplate”—any web application

 will have similar code.
 What makes our server a guest book, on the other